KasukabeDefenceForce/tardis/docs/index.rst

 including software engineers, computer scientists, statisticians, and astrophysicists.

-The tardis package is the core package provided by the TARDIS Project.
-To learn more about the complete project, other packages it provides, and the community behind it, please check the `project website <https://tardis-sn.github.io>`_.
+more about the complete project, other packages it provides, and the community behind it, please check the `project website <https://tardis-sn.github.io>`_.